 God never forces men or angels to love others because love must be freely given or it isn't authentic love.
 Allowing free will to take its course, however, often results in mankind's suffering.

 Man suffers many physical evils of fallen nature from tornadoes to cancer.
 He also suffers external attacks from fallen angels or fallen mankind.
 He even suffers internal attacks from personal sins that harm his own soul.
 These sins may even cause him to suffer eternally in Hell.

-Evil isn't a thing that's created: it's actually a lack of goodness.
-God only created good, as Genesis 1:31 attests: "God saw all the things that he had made, and they were very good."
-All physical and moral evil can be traced back to the fall of the angels and of man.
+Evil isn't a created thing but is really a lack of due goodness.
+God created only good, as Genesis 1:31 attests: "God saw all the things that he had made, and they were very good."
+All physical and moral evils, therefore, can be traced back to the fall of the angels or the fall of man.

 Regarding the angelic rebellion, Wisdom 2:23–24 reads, "For God created man incorruptible. ...
 But by the envy of the devil, death came into the world."
 Regarding the rebellion of Adam, St. Paul, in Romans 5:12, writes, "Wherefore as by one man, sin entered into this world, and by sin death; and so death passed upon all men."

 Learn the value of freedom from Dr. Charles Rice in season one of Church Militant's Premium show Right Reason—Freedom!